 Mind it; professionals are in no better condition.
 A Manager is given a team of 10 people, all underpaid, so you cannot expect all of them to be fully dedicated towards the company.
-Then you are given with unrealistic targets to achieve that makes you work day and night for it.
-I have seen many times that a boss likes to discuss the project only when the employee is about to leave for home.
+Then you are given unrealistic targets to achieve that makes you work day and night for it.
+I have seen many times that an employer likes to discuss the project only when the employee is about to leave for home.
 Is this always a co-incidence?

 An employee who is punctual about coming to the office is regarded well.
 But forget about all the respect if you plan to leave the office at 5:30 PM.
 You will be treated like an irresponsible employee who does not have “enough” work to do.
 Thus next day you will be given an additional project to handle along with the existing project in hand, or you will be called to “discuss” a few important things at 5:20 PM.